marcobevilacqua94/javatest/README.md

-code to test java bulk insertion and bulk transaction
+code to test java bulk reactive transaction

 use it like this

-java -jar JavaTest.jar localhost Administrator password 10000 500 12 1000 0
+java -jar JavaTest.jar localhost Administrator password 10000 500

 localhost is the couchbase host